JasonBenn/my_clippings_to_roam/README.md

 ## Usage

-1. To configure, update the values of `MY_CLIPPINGS_PATH` and `CUSTOM_HASHTAGS`.
+1. Connect your Kindle to your computer.
+2. To configure, update `CUSTOM_HASHTAGS` (and perhaps `MY_CLIPPINGS_PATH`, if your Kindle path is different on your computer than it is on mine).
-2. Invoke the script without any arguments to see a sorted list of documents and books with the number of highlights in each:
+3. Invoke the script without any arguments to see a sorted list of documents and books with the number of highlights in each:
 ```
 > python parse.py
  31: Digital Minimalism (Cal Newport)
 105: Poor Charlie's Almanack - Charlie Munger
  15: Self-Attention Generative Adversarial Networks - Zhang
 ```
-3. To filter results of any individual document or book, pass a query to the command.
+4. To filter results of any individual document or book, pass a query to the command.
 Any documents with matching titles (case insensitive) will be printed:
 ```
 > python parse.py po
  31: Digital Minimalism (Cal Newport)
 105: Poor Charlie's Almanack - Charlie Munger
 ```
-4. And once you've got a query that only matches one document, all of your highlights will be printed to the console in a format suitable for one page in Roam in a [style inspired by Nat Eliason](https://twitter.com/jasoncbenn/status/1227746265724702720).
+5. And once you've got a query that only matches one document, all of your highlights will be printed to the console in a format suitable for one page in Roam in a [style inspired by Nat Eliason](https://twitter.com/jasoncbenn/status/1227746265724702720).

 ```
 > python parse.py poor